biddy1618/udacity-mldevops-1-customer-churn/README.md

 ## Project Description

 Project for implementing, validation and testing model for checking if client is likely to churn.
-Project is following best practices.
+Project is following best software engineering practices:
+* Style guide PEP8
+* Linting using `pylint` package
+* DRY principle - __Don't Repeat Yourself__ - avoid replicating code
+* SRP principle - __Single Responsibility Principle__ - one entity (function, module, etc) should have one responsibility/purpose
+* Abstract out logic for better readability
+* Testing and logging

-The linkting and tests results can be found at `expermentation.ipynb`.
+The linting and tests results can be found at `expermentation.ipynb`.

 ## Files and data description